ThePackPater/Liri_Node_App_ASP/README.md

  * Directions for using the LIRI Interface:

+    *enter the command line in the Liri_Node_App_ASP folder console.

+    *type NODE app.js (PRESS ENTER).

+    *Select "Movie" "Band" or "Song" when highlighted (PRESS ENTER).

+    *Name the item to be researched.

+    LIRI will return:

+      *today's date

+      *Selection Title and Pertinent Info about Selection

  * Screenshots (or a GIF/Video) of the typical user flow of the application using Spotify, Bands in Town, and OMDB APIs.